Kylie Mcquarrie | December 10, 2018

 You don’t have to wait for an appointment with a technician to set up your new CenturyLink Internet service.
 With a CenturyLink installation kit, you can get your internet service up and running all on your own.
 Keep reading to learn everything you need to know.

 Understanding Your Equipment

 Before you dive in, make sure you have the right equipment and understand what each piece does.

 A modem lets your computer receive and transmit data over the internet.
 Most CenturyLink modems include built-in routers, which broadcast a wireless network throughout your home.
-Your modem is a small, rectangular box with buttons and lights on the front.
+Your modem is small with buttons and lights on the front.
 The back has several ports for connecting Ethernet cables and phone lines.
 The modem also comes with an AC power adapter that will plug into one of the ports.

 Cables and Cords

 Your kit will come with a yellow Ethernet cable and a green telephone cord.
 These connect the modem to your computer and phone line.

 DSL filters split the signal between your data line—or the line that provides your internet service—and your phone line.
 These filters allow you to use the landline phone and the internet simultaneously without disruption or interference.
 DSL filters are typically short off-white cords.

 Setting Everything Up

 After you’ve checked your equipment, it’s time to power up your computer and get started.
 Follow the steps below to connect to your CenturyLink Internet.

 Step 1: Install Your DSL Filters

 If you’re using both CenturyLink internet and home phone, connect a DSL filter to each phone jack in use to get the fastest connection speeds and avoid conflicts between devices.
 If you need more filters, contact CenturyLink for purchase.